Be Healthy Information

 2. Productivity

-• How does pain limit your productivity at home?
+• How does pain limit your ability to get things done at home?
 At work?
 With family and friends?

 3. Activity

-• How easy or difficult is it to walk and/or run?
+• How easy or difficult is it to walk, run, do yoga, garden, or other things you like to do?

-• How easy or difficult is it to lift objects?
+• How easy or difficult is it to lift objects that you need during your day?

 4. Mood